Sydney Criminal Lawyers commenced practice in 2001.

 Of course, several firms have now copied our innovation, publishing their own results.

-Other innovations include published testimonials, our Accredited Specialist Guarantee and regular blogs sharing our legal information.
+Other innovations include published testimonials, our Specialist Lawyer Guarantee and regular blogs and videos sharing our legal information with the public.

 Anyone can comment on our blogs – whether favourable, unfavourable or if we get something wrong!